caleb531/automata/README.md

 The `validate_input()` method checks whether or not the given string is accepted by the DFA.

-If the string is accepted, the method returns the state the automaton stopped on (which presumably is a valid final state).
+If the string is accepted, the method returns the state the FA stopped on (which presumably is a valid final state).

 ```python